-- Imported and mirrored volumes are added into the dropdowns. - Visible turns on/off either volume independent of each - View Control sets different visualization presets for the volume. - Models allow the visualization or hiding of the models available to the respective volume.
+- Imported and mirrored volumes are added into the drop-downs. - Visible turns on/off either volume independent of each other. - View Control sets different visualization presets for the volume that allows better visualization of certain anatomic structures, soft tissue profiles, airway, etc. The color rendering is only for visualization.
+The colors are based on densities but DO NOT represent the density value of the bone. - Models allow the visualization or hiding of the models available to the respective volume.
 Model coloring differs between Volume 1 and Volume 2 models for visibility. - The Brightness and Contrast in the volume renderings can be adjusted independently and improve the image.

-- Select "Enable" to slice the image along predefined anatomical planes (sagittal, coronal, axial). - Select "Flip" to switch the view to the opposite side. - Control Clipping with the scroll mouse or slider.
+- Select "Enable" to slice the image along predefined anatomical planes (sagittal, coronal, axial). - Select "Flip" to switch the view to the opposite side. - Control Clipping with the scroll mouse or slider. - Custom: This option places the clipping plane at a custom position and orientation. - Modify Custom Plane: Allows the user to modify the position and orientation of the clipping plane.